jzeyl/Data-visualizations/README.md

 # Data visualisations
-  Readme files and codes are in the same folder as each image
+  Note: Readme files indicataing the data source and codes used are in the same folder as each image (click on each image to go to the folder)
   * [Static visualisations](#static-visualisations)
   * [Interactive dashboards](#interactive-dashboards)
   * [Animations](#animations)